SgtClubby/metrix-bot/README.md

  *  Show info about a Minecraft Server
  *  Monitors CPU and RAM usage on the Server or computer that runs the bot
  *  Post random meme from Reddit
- *  Post minecraft skins and usernames
+ *  Post minecraft skin of Users
  *  Fully configurable!

 ## Requirements: